 Read the Summary (Reading time: 0.2 minutes)

-(Total reading time: 7.5 minutes)
+(Total reading time: 7.2 minutes)

-Because sinful human nature advances itself by tearing others down, look for increased scrutiny of religious leaders to find any justification to vilify them.
-Don’t be surprised by political and legal attacks against tax-exempt status for ministries and tax deductions for charitable contributions; those discussions are already happening.
+Because sinful human nature advances itself by tearing others down, look for increased scrutiny of religious leaders to find any justification to destroy their reputations.
+Don’t be surprised by political and legal attacks against tax-exempt status for ministries and tax deductions for charitable contributions.
+Those discussions are already happening.
 Satan’s strategy is to wipe out every vestige of the body of Christ and claim sole possession of the earth.

 But we know better.

-I believe America’s apparent absence from biblical accounts of the last days is evidence our nation will not be a superpower much longer; for whatever reason.
+I believe America’s apparent absence from biblical accounts of the last days is evidence our nation won’t be a superpower much longer; for whatever reason.
 I also believe the trends we see today are leading to a decline in our worldwide influence, which will make room for the world governance that leads to Jesus’ second return.
 So how can we be optimistic in the midst of America’s decline?
 By viewing it among the worldwide changes leading to the Lord’s return.
 It’s time to shift from complacency to excited anticipation.

 That doesn’t mean we’ll always be physically safe, because some will lose their lives for the Word of God and their testimony.
-But their deaths will ultimately bring greater glory to God because they value his will more than their own lives, and their deaths will prove his judgment is right by showing that sin always leads to loss, death and destruction.
+But their deaths will bring greater glory to God because they value his will more than their lives.
+Their deaths also will prove his judgment is right by showing that sin always leads to death, loss and destruction.

 We see many examples of the Lord’s grace and daily care during judgment or hardship.
-“If this is how God clothes the grass of the field, which is here today and tomorrow is thrown into the fire, will he not much more clothe you, O you of little faith?
+“If that is how God clothes the grass of the field, which is here today and tomorrow is thrown into the fire, will he not much more clothe you — you of little faith?
 So do not worry, saying, ‘What shall we eat?’ or ‘What shall we drink?’ or ‘What shall we wear?’
 For the pagans run after all these things, and your heavenly Father knows that you need them.
-But seek first his kingdom and his righteousness, and all these things will be given to you as well.”
-(Mt 6:26, 30-33)
+But seek first his kingdom and his righteousness, and all these things will be given to you as well” (Matt.
+6:30-33, NIV).

-At one point, Paul pleaded with God to deliver him from torment and describes his response for us: “But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
+At one point, Paul pleaded with God to deliver him from torment and describes his response for us.
+“But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.
 That is why, for Christ’s sake, I delight in weaknesses, in insults, in hardships, in persecutions, in difficulties.
-For when I am weak, then I am strong.”
-(2 Co 12:9–10)
+For when I am weak, then I am strong” (2 Cor.
+12:9–10).

-Jesus also assured us he would be with us always, even to the end of the age.
+Jesus also assured us he would be with us to the end of the age.
 God will speak through us and provide whatever we need for every good thing we do in every situation.
 He strengthens us with his power, fills us with knowledge of his will and wisdom and understanding, and equips us with everything good for doing his will.
 God will do his work through us.

 Anticipate Jesus’ return.
-Jesus described end-times events and encouraged us to be alert to what is happening so we can anticipate his return: “Even so, when you see all these things, you know that it is near, right at the door.”
-(Mt 24:33) His parables about the end times encourage us to be both faithful and ready.
+Jesus described end-times events and encouraged us to be alert to what’s happening so we can be ready for his return.
+“Even so, when you see all these things, you know that it is near, right at the door” (Matt.
+24:33).
+His parables about the end times encourage us to be both faithful and ready.
 None of us has a guarantee that we’ll live another day, so in a sense we should live each day as if it were our last.

 Let me speak to you directly: God placed you in this nation at this time for a reason.
 He has a specific purpose for you to fulfill right here, right now.
-You can’t do it by yourself, but he’s waiting for you to do what you can and trust him to produce the results.
+You can’t do it alone, but he’s waiting for you to do what you can and trust him to produce the results.